 Written by Vivek Jaiswal | Co-founder, Customer Guru

 With over 300 million users on LinkedIn and over 3 million business pages, LinkedIn has become one of the best places for B2B marketing.
 Unlike Facebook and Twitter, LinkedIn has maintained a niche as a professional’s social network – over 33% of all professionals in the world are LinkedIn users.
 This undoubtedly lures businesses to pitch their B2B products through LinkedIn ads using sponsored posts and banner ads on the platform.
 What’s better is that LinkedIn can help engage with potential clients almost immediately; generating qualified leads that have a higher conversion rate.
-I don’t know about you, but I like to check the kind of engagement sponsored posts generate.
+I don’t know about you, but I like to check the kind of engagement sponsored posts generates.
 One such advertisement I ran into was from Ola Corporate.
 Ola is an Indian competitor of Uber – the biggest taxi hailing services provider, and, in my opinion, the Ola Corporate ad pitched a novel idea.
 Ola is pitching businesses to book their corporate taxi requirements through Ola.
 Unfortunately, the impact of that campaigns seemed to have fizzled out because there were several people complaining about their bad experience with Ola, on their ad post!
 See the screenshot below:

-In an earlier post – “The dark arts of bad customer reviews, and how it can kill sales” I touched upon the subject of how bad customer reviews influence people against buying your product.
+In an earlier post – “The dark arts of bad customer reviews, and how it can kill sales” – I touched upon the subject of how bad customer reviews influence people against buying your product.
 Similarly, the above example shows how social media marketing could act against you if your customer experience doesn’t support marketing.
-I believe, customer experience is even more important in B2B, where repeat business is important and most sales is relationship driven.
-If you are a B2B business thinking of running a social media campaign, make sure your customer experience is exceptional lest your marketing campaigns back fire.
+I believe, customer experience is even more important in B2B, where repeat business is important and most sales are relationship driven.
+If you are a B2B business thinking of running a social media campaign, make sure your customer experience is exceptional lest your marketing campaigns backfire.
 Here are 3 more reasons why customer experience trumps marketing in B2B:

 With the advent of the information age, the bargaining power has completely shifted towards clients.
 Potential clients can easily read about and compare experiences of other people with a brand and accordingly make their purchasing decision.
 Brands have commanded, and some still do, a huge power in luring consumers to buying from them.
-However, as highlighted in an article published on Harvard Business Review, the equity of brand value in a company’s fair market value is declining.
+However, as highlighted in an article published in Harvard Business Review, the equity of brand value in a company’s fair market value is declining.

 The above chart was drawn using M&A data of over 6,000 transactions worldwide between 2003 and 2013.
 It shows the percentage of brand and customer relationship valuation in total enterprise value.
 Among other tangible assets, enterprise valuations also include non-tangible assets such as brands (trademarks) and customer relationships (goodwill).
-The charts show that, in 2013 percentage of brand value in enterprise valuation reduced to almost half of where it was in 2003.
+The charts show that in 2013 percentage of brand value in enterprise valuation reduced to almost half of where it was in 2003.
 On the other hand, the share of customer service value increased almost three times in the same period!

-It is clear that even strong b2b brands face bigger competition from new comers who are focused on delivering exceptional customer experience.
+It is clear that even strong b2b brands face bigger competition from newcomers who are focused on delivering exceptional customer experience.